josh-holder/josh-holder.github.io/_posts/2023-05-17-launch-mass.md

 Several space companies are already betting on this idea – just this past month, new entrant to the space station market Vast Space[^11] announced they would launch their entire space station to orbit in a single Starship, allowing them to leapfrog the cost and timeline estimates of existing and more traditional players like Axiom Space and Blue Origin.
 Similarly, K2 Space[^12] is developing large, generic, and Starship-compatible satellite buses to allow companies to deploy satellites that would currently cost hundreds of millions of dollars for <$15 million.

 And like any gold rush, there’s just as much business in outfitting the miners as there is being one yourself – this leaves startups like Turion Space[^13], LeoLabs[^14], Starfish Space[^15], and countless others well-positioned to provide the inspection, maintenance, and monitoring tasks that will be necessary to grow a robust in-space economy.
 Any venture firm would be well-served by deeply understanding and recognizing this trend.

+[^0]: This piece was written as a writing sample answering the prompt "What is a trend you see as being transformational to an industry, and how do you think that should impact a VC investment thesis?"

 [^1]: Annual number of objects launched into space: https://ourworldindata.org/grapher/yearly-number-of-objects-launched-into-outer-space